Switchback Travel (Jason Hummel)

 Insulated: No

-What we like: The most affordable 3-layer bib here.
+What we like: Most affordable 3-layer design on this list.

 See the Men's Outdoor Research Carbide Bibs See the Women's Outdoor Research Carbide Bibs